 I carry a notebook everywhere I go because I can’t seem to let go of paper.
 If you want to put your notes in your phone, good for you, but if you’re like me, bring a notebook.
 Speakers will share a lot of information during the conference and it’s important to take good notes.
 Having a notebook at hand will make life easier.

 A laptop isn’t necessary, but I know a lot of people who use their laptops to take notes instead of a notebook.
-A laptop will also come in handy if you need to write any blog posts while you are traveling.
-I think this is completely personal preference.
+A laptop will come in handy if you need to write any blog posts while you are traveling.
+This is completely a personal preference.
 Bring it if you want something else to pack in your suitcase.

-Most of us have phones on our cameras, but a lot of us prefer the quality shots we can get with our DSLRs.
+Most of us have phones on our cameras, but many prefer the quality shots of a DSLR or mirrorless camera.
 Again, this is another personal preference item.
 If you want to take all conference photos on your phone, so you can quickly share them across social media, you will be perfectly fine and your luggage will weigh a lot less than mine.